php-fig/fig-standards/bylaws/009-funding.md

 ### Through TideLift

-Contributions will be accepted through [TideLift](https://tidelift.com/).
+Contributions SHALL be accepted through [TideLift](https://tidelift.com/).
 All three Secretaries, but only the Secretaries, MUST have full administrative access to PHP-FIG's TideLift account, which MUST be configured to pay out to the Open Collective account.

 ## Spending money